seawaffle/picotron-roguelike-tutorial/part-1/part-1.md

 end
 ```

-You could run this right now, but you'd just get a black screen, since we're not drawing anything in our `_draw()` function.
-So lets add something to simply put some text on the screen by replacing the `_draw()` function with the following:
+You could run this right now, but you'd just get a black screen since we're not drawing anything in our `_draw()` function.
+So let's add something to simply put some text on the screen by replacing the `_draw()` function with the following:

 ```lua
 function _draw()